 In more mundane circumstances, the V8 engine works really well with the seven-speed transmission, with just the odd thump notable when driving around town.
-Overall, though, there’s so much power in the engine that it’ll pull strongly from really low revs, meaning it’s a surprisingly docile car to drive when you just fancy pootling along.
+Overall, though, there’s so much power that the engine will pull strongly from really low revs, meaning the GT is surprisingly docile car to drive when you just fancy pootling along.